Ryo-N7/Ryo-N7.github.io/_posts/2019-02-15-visualize-brooklyn-nine-nine.md

 other episodes in the season).

-Throughout it’s run on FOX, the show averaged around 2\~3.5 million viewers with numerous peaks and troughs until the 5th season where it only averaged around 1.8 million viewers but kept those numbers very consistently across the entire season.
+Throughout it’s run on FOX, the show averaged around 2\~3.5 million viewers with numerous peaks and troughs until __Season 5__ where it only averaged around 1.8 million viewers but kept those numbers very consistently across the entire season.